Russian Shipbuilding Regulations

 These ships had the dimensions and probably the sailing characteristics of the British 50-gun ships of the 1741 and 1745 Establishment.
 However, having only 18-pounder guns on the lower gun deck and 9-pounder guns on the upper gun deck, their broadside weight was comparable with the one of the 50-gun ships of the 1733 Establishment.

 These frigates were advanced for the time when they were introduced, having 12-pounder guns on the top-closed gun deck, large dimensions and good sailing characteristics.
-But the so-called “true frigates” that appeared in France during the War for the Austrian Succession (1740-48) and had been adopted by the British shipmasters by the beginning of the Seven Years’ War, showed better performance.
+But the so-called “true frigates” that appeared in France during the War of the Austrian Succession (1740-48) and had been adopted by the British shipmasters by the beginning of the Seven Years’ War, showed better performance.

 In 1757, since all ships built in Arkhangelsk had difficulties passing a nearby shallow bank, it was decided to build a hull of a 32-gun frigates 1 feet 6 inch wider.
 The 2 ships built according to these modified specifications were considered as very slow and did not meet the necessary performance requirements.